vladimir-bukhtoyarov/rolling-metrics/README.md

 # Metrics core HDR
 This library is addressed to provide tightly integration of [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram) into [Metrics Core](https://dropwizard.github.io/metrics/3.1.0/manual/core/) as first class citizen.
-Do not waste your time to figure out who is better in the fight of metrics-core versus HdrHistorgam, just use two solutions together.
+Do not waste your time to figure out who is better in the fight of metrics-core versus HdrHistogram, just use two solutions together.

 From the HdrHistogram, you get:
 * Min/max loss-less capturing, in opposite to built-in Metrics Core reservoir implementations which can loss critical min/max values because of its sampling nature.